 - 1/2 teaspoon baking soda

-- Pinch of course sea salt, plus a generous pinch for the top of the cookies – preferably Maldon flaked salt
+- Pinch sea salt, preferably Maldon flaked salt

-- 1 cup assorted dried fruit, chopped if the fruit is large such as apricots, figs and dates I used cranberries or dates, apricots, golden raisins
+- 1 cup assorted dried fruit, chopped if the fruit is large such as apricots, figs and dates I used cranberries, apricots, golden raisins

 - 3/4 cup semi-sweet chocolate chips milk or white chocolate are also good